 5. Foiled by their own getaway driver

-South Florida of course has to get a shout-out, as this robbery is not only dumb, it doesn’t really even make any sense.
+South Florida, of course, has to get a shout-out, as this robbery is not only dumb, it doesn’t really even make any sense.
 There was obviously no research and not an ounce of foresight.

 While two men broke into a Wachovia bank in South Beach Florida, their buddy waited behind the wheel for their hasty escape.
 They went in by smashing the window at 5:45 AM Sunday morning when the bank was closed, so, unfortunately for them, all the cash was locked in the vault.

 The men rerouted to plan B which was to make out with all the quarters, dimes and nickels (not the pennies obviously, those things are worthless), so they filled up some sacks and headed for the car.
 They hit another snag in their quick getaway as the coins weighed them down and they were easily apprehended by the police.
-Turns out, their “designated” driver had fallen asleep drunk behind the wheel anyway and all the sirens and commotion wasn’t even enough to wake him up.
+It turns out, their “designated” driver had fallen asleep drunk behind the wheel anyway, and all the sirens and commotion wasn’t even enough to wake him up.